CuriousYoda/Instagram-Photo-Scraper/README.md

 - You need a instagram user name and password.
 We propose to create a new account for this purpose to avoid any restrictions on your main account.
 - Once you have your instagram user name and password, set them up in the "insta-scraper.properties" and save the property file.
 - Run the insta-scraper.exe either by double clicking or by opening CMD prompt
+- Photos will be downloaded to a folder at ../Instagram/[USERNAME]

 ## Development & Packaging
 - TBA